This year I’m hitting the ground running and not thinking about it too much.

 Since the first week is ‘Start’, I decided to begin with my dad this week, and my mom next week.
 Then, I will work up my family tree for the following weeks down the road.
 For more details, see Amy Johnson Crowe's article.

 One thing that resonated with me, is that there is flexibility on how you go about it.
 You can write on whatever platform you like, such as a blog, social media, or in the form of a letter to someone.
+My take away, is that the important thing is that you write, and not focus so much on the logistics that can keep us from moving forward.
+That has been my particular obstacle in the past.

 I plan to make most of my entries here, on my blog, so that I can keep them in one place.
 I can also use the tag feature for future searches, should I need to refer back, or possibly update information.
 I may post a link to each post on Facebook and Twitter, as she suggests, as well as adding hashtags to make it searchable.